-The following guidance contains specific advice for operating your on-water rowing activity.
+The following guidance contains specific advice for operating your indoor training activity.

 You may wish to refer to the Government guidance for grassroots sport.

 Working safely during coronavirus (COVID-19): Providers of grassroots sport and gym/leisure facilities

 Further specific advice for school indoor rowing programmes is available in a later section of this guidance.